Definitive Guide Discrediting NFL Brain Injury & CTE Research

-- Failure to Warn Allegations and Brain Injuries.
+- Failure to Warn Allegations and Brain Injuries

-So it appears that teams placed players at risk by remaining silent about the risks, and instead how great it was to be a pro with an evolved brain.
+So it appears that teams placed players at risk by remaining silent about the dangers and instead how great it was to be a pro with an evolved brain.
 Rule changes and having NFL paid doctors hanging around the playing fields did not address the brain injury problem.
 After all, even the uninjured players thought their Riddell helmets offered more than enough protection for their brains.
 Why?

-But to the players, their parents, and others who understand the dangers existing in powerful entities like the NFL, this represents an argument in favor of individual rights over popular influence and opinions.
+But to the players, their parents, and others who understand the dangers existing in powerful entities like the NFL, this represents an argument in favor of individual rights over widespread influence and opinions.
 So let's get into the guts of the discussion and find out what just happened here.

 Although he was writing about his discoveries back in the 2000s, only Dr. Bennet Omalu and a few brain-injured/dead player's wives seemed to care.
 But steam built up over time with the deaths and sporadic stories about many key NFL players.
 Omalu seemed to have fueled an unstoppable freight-train of NFL and other contact sports embarrassment.

-Also discussed, with be the clear attack nature of this hit piece.
+Also discussed, with being the explicit attack nature of this hit piece.
 Moreover, we will explore why the article used statements of experts who have received money or spoken as experts on behalf of the NFL.
 Next, we will explore whether the Washington Post, a major advertiser with the NFL, was fair or honest with its so-called "reporting."
 Most of all, we learned that the NFL seemed to know all along what Dr. Omalu knew about brain injuries and their prevalence with players.
 But the NFL ran defense when the story broke.
 After all, the NFL had sat on life-saving information for years.
-At least that is what appears to have happened here, as will be detailed below.
+At least, that is what appears to have happened here, as will be detailed below.

-- More about CTEs and the NFL.
+- More about CTEs and the NFL

 Even though the League has doctors on the field, players with head injuries were allowed and encouraged to continue playing.
 Many injured players wanted to go back out and play since the NFL machine represented there was little to no risk of further illness after getting K/O'd.
 Ultimately, popular opinion turned a few news networks against the NFL.
 Something had to be done.
 But What?